Tooned

-Tooned is an animated cartoon by McLaren starring Jenson Button, Fernando Alonso and comedian Alexander Armstrong, and formerly Lewis Hamilton, Kevin Magnussen and Sergio Pérez.
+Tooned is a British animated cartoon by McLaren starring Jenson Button, Fernando Alonso and comedian Alexander Armstrong, and formerly Lewis Hamilton, Kevin Magnussen and Sergio Pérez.
 It was aired on Sky Sports F1 before the start of each Formula One race.
-The first season, which starred former McLaren driver Lewis Hamilton aired from the 2012 British Grand Prix onwards.
+The first season, which starred former McLaren drivers Lewis Hamilton and Jenson Button was aired from the 2012 British Grand Prix onwards.
 The second season aired from the 2013 British Grand Prix onwards.
 All episodes can be watched on McLaren's YouTube channel and the Sky Sports F1 website any time after the premiere.
 The episodes are a little more than 3 minutes long.
 On 16 May 2014 it was announced on McLaren's YouTube channel that a season 3 was in progress.
-It was announced when Jenson Button was shown a picture of his 2014 team mate Kevin Magnussen's character on Tooned and also added that 'the production of Season 3 was going well'.
-It was announced by McLaren on 19 October 2016 that Tooned would be making a return, featuring Fernando Alonso, Stoffel Vandoorne, and possibly Button.
+It was announced when Jenson Button was shown a picture of his 2014 teammate Kevin Magnussen's character on Tooned and also added that 'the production of Season 3 was going well'.
+It was announced by McLaren on 19 October 2016 that Tooned would be making a return for the 40th anniversary of James Hunt’s championship, featuring Fernando Alonso, Stoffel Vandoorne, and Jenson Button.
+The DVD releases of Tooned were done by Abbey Home Media in 2012.